Michigan Unemployment Benefits

 The calculation of weekly benefit amount takes in various components into consideration.
-You can now find out what could your weekly benefit amount using the benefits calculator.
+You can now find out what your weekly benefit amount is using the benefits calculator.

 Find out the approximate weekly benefit amount you may receive using the calculator below:

-Claimants must be aware of various responsibilities, opportunities, and prohibitions that are applicable even after filing the application for weekly benefits.
-This will help the claimants to make full use of all the services provided by the state of Michigan, without breaking any rules.
+You must be aware of various responsibilities, opportunities, and prohibitions that are applicable even after filing the application for weekly benefits.
+This will help you to make full use of all the services provided by the state of Michigan, without breaking any rules.

-An overpayment occurs when a claimant is paid excessive benefit amount, more than what he/she is entitled to.
+An overpayment occurs when you are paid an excessive benefit amount, more than what you are is entitled to.
 It occurs due to a variety of reasons, such as:

-- The claimant made a mistake while certifying for benefits.
+- You made a mistake while certifying for benefits

-- The claimant was not able or available for work during one of the benefits weeks, or throughout the period, or the claimant has willfully given false information, withheld important information, or misrepresented important information while filing for benefits.
+- You were not able or available for work during one of the benefits weeks, or throughout the period, or you have willfully given false information, withheld important information, or misrepresented important information while filing for benefits

-- The claimant received benefits while an appeal was in motion, and later, the issued judgment decided that the total benefit amount paid was in excess to the claimant.
+- You received benefits while an appeal was in motion, and later, the issued judgment decided that the total benefit amount paid was in excess

 If it’s found that you have received an overpayment, the concerned department will send you a letter notifying about the overpayment and process of repayment.
 You must immediately call the concerned authorities on 1-800-638-6372 if you are currently employed but were overpaid.

 The state of Michigan takes cases of Fraud seriously.
 Detecting and prosecuting cases of fraud is seen as a priority by the state’s UI program.
 A regular audit is conducted to ensure that the benefits are given out ap the state and federal law.